 Causes of Pileup Crashes

 Most multi-vehicle collisions occur when a driver crashes into the back of another car, sending that car forward into the next, and so on.
-Most of the time, the initial collision is caused by distracted driving, which includes texting, changing the radio station, and daydreaming.
+Most of the time, the initial collision is caused by distracted driving, which includes:

 But not all chain reaction accidents follow that pattern.
 An experienced Macon car accident lawyer will investigate the crash and determine which party is responsible for your injuries and property damage.
 Here are some of the other causes of chain reaction, or pileup accidents.